-It’s hard to imagine that Ripken would never have missed a game during those seventeen seasons without everyone monitoring how many he had played in consecutively.
-Cal’s example provides a powerful lesson for anyone who wants to perform even better.
+Cal Ripken, Jr. holds a Major League Baseball (MLB) record for playing in 2,632 consecutive games between 1982 and 1998.
+It is hard to imagine Ripken would never have missed a game during those seventeen seasons without everyone monitoring how many he had played in a row.

-One of the best ways to reinforce a behavior that you want to start doing or stop doing is to start a streak of your own.
+Cal’s example provides a powerful lesson.
+One of the best ways to reinforce a behavior that you want to start or stop doing is to start a streak of your own.

 Experiments with Streaks

-I wanted to write more, so I decided to start a writing streak.
-I committed to writing for thirty minutes every day (seven days a week) for thirty straight days.
+I wanted to write more, so I started a writing streak and committed to writing for thirty minutes every day for thirty straight days.
+Why thirty minutes a day?
+It felt right to me.
+More than that felt overwhelming, given my other commitments at the time.
+Less than that felt insignificant.

-My June 2014 writing streak officially began on Monday, June 2, 2014.
-It was not easy, but I wrote for thirty minutes every single day for the next thirty days.
-My total output at the end of the month?
-More than 15,900 words.
+My writing streak began on Monday, June 2, 2014.
+It was not easy, but I wrote for thirty minutes every day for the next thirty days.
+The result at the end of the month was more than 15,900 words.
+This output was far superior to the previous months and much greater than if my goal had simply been to “write more.”

 How to Start Your Own Streak